-Qt essentials define the foundation of Qt on all platforms.
+Qt Essentials define the foundation of Qt on all platforms.
 They are available on all supported development platforms and on the tested target platforms.
-They will remain source and binary compatible during Qt 5.
+Except the testing modules, which will remain source compatible, these modules will remain source and binary compatible throughout Qt 5.

 Essential modules are general and useful for a majority of Qt applications.
 A module that is used for a special purpose is considered an add-on module even if it is available on all supported platforms.

 |Qt Core||Core non-graphical classes used by other modules.|